The Ultimate Multnomah Falls Guide

 Tide pools at Haystack Rock in Cannon Beach, Oregon.

 This is something else we didn’t think to check before going but fortunately, we arrived right at low tide when the tide pools were visible.
+This marine garden is flushed with sea life.
+During our visit, we spotted crabs, starfish, mussels, and anemones.

+You’re allowed to enter and explore the tide pools, but only during low tide.
+This is the only time they are visible and accessible.
 Volunteers from the Haystack Rock Awareness Program are there from Spring to Fall to show you around and answer questions (they’ll be the ones in the red jackets).

 Haystack Rock with Seagulls on it.

-We were here in March, so the Tufted Puffins hadn’t quite made their way to Haystack Rock yet.
-They usually arrive in late April and leave in September.
+We were here in March, so the Tufted Puffins, who are quite popular here, hadn’t yet made their way to Haystack Rock.
+They usually arrive in April and leave in September.
+So while we were mostly treated to garden-variety seagulls, mother nature did provide us with a special treat; a Bald Eagle.

 When it landed on the rock, the Seagulls went ballistic (according the volunteer, they don’t get along all too well).
 Unfortunately, my lens couldn’t zoom in enough to get a shot, but it was awesome to see nonetheless.